Type Description Proficiency

 Assessment Guide G9 Geometry

-Lee’s Grade 9 BC Math.
-Assessment is via the unit test, a non-calculator numeracy quiz, your project and your classwork.
+Lee’s Grade 9 BC Math Spring 2026.
+Assessment is via the unit test, two non-calculator numeracy quiz, your constructions and your classwork.

 All grades are formative until a date set a few weeks prior to the end of the course.
 Continued learning is encouraged.
 Resources for continued learning and ongoing assessment are in the second table below.
 Click ‘how to upgrade’.